Edward Atiyah: Controversy

-Part of the above quote has often been used as an evidence of Arab responsibility for the Palestinian exodus in 1948.
-In the June 16, 1961, The Spectator, Leo Kohn, professor of political science at Hebrew University and an ambassador-rank adviser to the Israeli Foreign Office used it to support his contention that:
+Part of the quote has been used as evidence of Arab responsibility for the Palestinian exodus in 1948.
+In The Spectator of 16 June 1961, Leo Kohn, professor of political science at Hebrew University and an ambassador-rank adviser to the Israeli Foreign Office, used it to support his contention that:

-There is also a wealth of evidence from Arab sources to show that the Arab League at an early stage of the campaign adopted a policy of evacuating the Arab population to the neighbouring countries, being convinced that their absence would be of short duration and would facilitate the impending military operations. ...
+There is also a wealth of evidence from Arab sources to show that the Arab League at an early stage of the campaign adopted a policy of evacuating the Arab population to the neighbouring countries, being convinced that their absence would be of short duration and would facilitate the impending military operations.